Albert E. Smith (Wisconsin politician)

-Albert E. Smith was a member of the Wisconsin State Assembly.
+Albert E. Smith (1839 – after 1902) was a member of the Wisconsin State Assembly.

 Biography

 Smith was born in Cape Vincent, New York in October 1839.
 Soon after, he moved with his parents to Wisconsin, settling in Walworth County, Wisconsin.
 During the American Civil War, he served with the 8th Wisconsin Volunteer Infantry Regiment of the Union Army, achieving the rank of captain.

 Political career

 Smith was elected to the Assembly in 1900 and was re-elected in 1902.
 Additionally, he served as Mayor of Delavan, Wisconsin.
 He was a Republican.